christf/decentral_network/decentral_freifunk.md

 ## Motivation

 Besides being a community, Freifunk is a de-central wlan mesh network.
-Of course the traffic from each node is routed via central gateways to central providers using infrastructure that must be managed centrally.
+At the moment, the traffic from each node is routed via central gateways to central providers using infrastructure that must be managed centrally.

 Central infrastructure has advantages and drawbacks.
 The drawbacks are: